 A $3 million dollar renovation was completed at the Playhouse in 2004.
 That renovation included an expansion of seating capacity of the Playhouse from 365 to 501, the addition of a full fly system, the creation of an orchestra pit, and the stage size was nearly doubled.

 Also in 2004, the Playhouse finished formal agreements with Actors Equity Association, the American Federation of Musicians, and the Society of Stage Directors and Choreographers to perpetuate the high caliber of the shows being produced.

 The Playhouse launched the Finger Lakes Musical Theatre Festival in 2012.
 The Festival uses two additional performing spaces in downtown Auburn to supplement the Playhouse's season.
 The MGR Downtown series utilizes the newly renovated space at the Auburn Public Theatre for "off-Broadway" productions, while The PiTCH series (for a generation of new musicals) is held in the newly renovated Theatre Mack behind the Cayuga Museum of History and Art.

-Ground was ceremoniously broken for a a third downtown space in 2013 - the Schwartz Family Performing Arts Center.
-The Center is sceduled to open in 2014 or 2015.
+Ground was ceremoniously broken for a third downtown space in 2013 - the Schwartz Family Performing Arts Center.
+The Center is scheduled to open in 2014 or 2015.
 The new theatre will seat 300 and be located in the heart of Auburn’s Creative Corridor.